pyccel/pyccel/doc/quickstart.md

     -   if the variable `x` already exists, the interpreter reduces the reference count of its object
     -   a new variable `x` is created, which references the value of expr.

+-   the type of the variable can be changed in the runtime, because python is a dynamically typed language.

 -   can be destroyed with the command del `x`.

 For more details about Python variable, see [this](https://www.w3schools.com/python/python_variables.asp).